 And of course, we taste wine!
 White wine, rosé, red wine, sparkling wine… As I said earlier, I’m not an expert but it wasn’t bad.
 Other people around seemed to be wine experts and they loved the wine we had.
 Therefore I suggest to all the wine lovers out there going to Moldova, to check out Cricova!

 Wanna go to Cricova from Chisinau?

 Cricova is only 20 kilometers away (12 miles) from Chisinau.
 From the central bus station in Chisinau, a bus (number 2 from what I remember!) goes to Cricova every 15 minutes.
 The bus ticket is only 4.50 lei (0.20€), and the ride lasts about 40 minutes.
 Be careful, the bus doesn’t stop just in front of the wine cellar.
 You’ll have to walk for about 10 minutes from the bus stop to the wine cellar.
 Otherwise you can take a taxi, hotel to wine cellar, for 80 lei (4 euros).

 What about the price for the wine cellar itself?
 It varies a lot.
 Depending on the hour you get there, if it’s busy or not, if you’re having the wine tasting or not… For example, a group visited the cellar at 1pm, tasted 9 different wines and they also ate some Moldavian cheese.
 They paid 650 lei (32.50 euros).
 I visited the cellar at 3pm, I tasted 4 different wines (and I had the placintas!), and I paid 490 lei (24.50 euros).

 I almost forgot… If you go straight to Cricova to visit the wine cellar, the guys at the reception might tell you “Impossible, it’s fully booked!“.
 You have to book first.
-Either via their website but I don’t know if they are responsive to enquiries.
-Or the best thing to do is to go to their store in Chisinau and to book from there.
+The best thing to do is to go to their store in Chisinau and to book from there.
 It’s located Strada Alexei Şciusev 96.
 They’ll be able to give you the free time slots, the prices, etc… And one last thing, bring a jacket with you, even if it’s fuckin hot outside.
 Because in the cellar, the temperature is maintained at 12°C (54°F), and the humidity level is 97-98%!